Prem Sahgal

-Lieutenant colonel Prem Kumar Sahgal (25 March 1917 – 17 October 1992) was an officer of the British Indian Army.
-After becoming a Japanese prisoner of war, he served as an officer in the Indian National Army, which was led by Subhas Chandra Bose and had been set up by the Japanese ostensibly to fight against British rule in India.
+Lieutenant colonel Prem Kumar Sahgal (25 March 1917 – 17 October 1992) was an Indian Army officer in the British Indian Army.
+After becoming a Japanese prisoner of war, he served as an officer in the Indian National Army, which was led by Subhas Chandra Bose and had been set up by the Japanese to fight against British rule in India.

 Life

 Sahgal was educated at the Central Model High School and Government College, Lahore.

 In 1936, he passed the military entrance exam and went to the Indian Military Academy at Dehradun.
 He was commissioned as a second lieutenant on the Special List published on 1 February 1939 and was attached to the 2nd Battalion of the Argyll and Sutherland Highlanders, then stationed at Secunderabad.
 He joined that battalion on 24 February 1939 and remained there for a year.
 That battalion was posted to Singapore in August 1939, in anticipation of war, but Sahgal was transferred to the 1st Battalion, West Yorkshire Regiment, which remained in a peace station.

 After one year of service, Sahgal took a one month leave and spent time with his family in Lahore.
 Upon his return, he was posted to the 5th Battalion of the 10th Baluch Regiment, stationed at Peshawar on the North West Frontier, relatively close to his family and far from the theatres of war.
 Shortly afterwards, on 30 April 1940, Sahgal was promoted to the rank of lieutenant.
 He volunteered to be transferred to the 2/10th Baluch Regiment as they were short of officers.
 In October 1940, he reported to the 2nd Battalion at Bareilly near Delhi, in the then United Provinces.
 That regiment sailed for Singapore on 28 October 1940 and landed there on 11 November 1940.
 By December 1941, Sahgal was promoted acting captain in the 2/10th Baluch Regiment of the British Indian Army and fought against Japanese forces in Malaya.
 He served with distinction before being made a prisoner of war in February 1942.